rigunkes/obsidian-quartz-page/content/Glossary/Blog/9-19 ChromeOS DeBugging.md

 # Session 1: Underestimation

 The story starts with my friend asking me about what laptop he should buy and that he was looking at chromebooks because they are a good budget option.
-I said, "Hell Yeah! buy it and ill put linux on it for ya, *It shouldn't be too hard*".
+I said, "Hell Yeah! buy it and ill put Linux on it for ya, *It shouldn't be too hard*".

 So he bought it and he came over to my place and the work had begun..